Finborough Theatre: 2020s

 Online from Monday, 29 August 2022. #FinboroughFrontier: Tatiana Voltskaya Poems by Tatiana Voltskaya.
 Translated by John Farndon with Larissa Itina.
 The online premiere.

 Online from Thursday, 1 September 2022. #FinboroughFrontier: Director Polly Creed interviews Tetyana Filevska and Karina Sabri.

 6 September - 1 October 2022.
 Distinguished Villa by Kate O'Brien.
 Directed by Hugh Fraser.
 The first London production since 1926.

 4 October - 29 October 2022.
 The Coral by Georg Kaiser.
 Directed by Emily Louizou.
 The first UK production in 100 years.

 1 November - 26 November 2022.
 Not Now by David Ireland.
 Directed by Max Elton.
 The English premiere.

 29 November - 21 December 2022.
 12:37 by Julia Pascal.
 Directed by Julia Pascal.
 The world premiere.

 3 January - 28 January 2023.
 Salt-Water Moon by David French.
 Directed by Peter Kavanagh.
 The UK premiere.

 31 January - 25 February 2023.
 One Who Wants To Cross by Marc-Emmanuel Soriano.
 Directed by Alice Hamilton.
 The UK premiere.

 28 February - 25 March 2023.
 The Journey To Venice by Bjørg Vik.
 Directed by Wiebke Green.
 The UK premiere.

+28 March - 22 April 2023.
+Pussycat in Memory of Darkness by Neda Nezhdana.
+Directed by Polly Creed.

+15 April 2023.
+Belly of the Beast by Saana Sze.
+Directed by Lakesha Arie-Angelo.

+25 April - 13 May 2023.
+The Retreat by Jason Sherman.
+Directed by Emma Jude Harris.
+European premiere.

+15 May - 15 June 2023.
+An Earl’s Court Miscellany devised and directed by Catherine Harvey.
+Online world premiere.

+16 May - 10 June 2023.
+A Brief List of Everyone Who Died by Jacob Marx Rice.
+Directed by Alex Howarth.
+World premiere.

+13 June - 8 July.
+The Return of Benjamin Lay by Naomi Wallace and Marcus Rediker.
+Directed by Ron Daniels.
+World premiere.

+11 July – 5 August 2023.The Wind and the Rain" by Merton Hodge.
+Directed by Geoffrey Beevers.
+The first London production in 80 years.

+8 August – 2 September 2023.
+Makeshifts and Realities.
+A triple bill of one-act plays featuring Makeshifts and Realities by Gertrude Robins, and Honour Thy Father by H. M. Harwood.
+The first London productions in more than 100 years.
+Directed By Melissa Dunne.

+5 September - 30 September 2023, Birthright by T. C. Murray.
+Directed by Scott Hurran.
+The First London production in over 90 years.